djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 'normal' gpgsql can easily be used in parallel.

 x.x.x.on-addr.arpa are generated on octect boundaries.
-Overlaps arent handled
+Overlaps arent handled properly (send a pull reqest, table level enforcement would be fine)

-It seems that /24 is the minimum you can delefate for a PTR.
-This is enforced in cpe_ranges.
+It seems that /24 is the minimum you can delegate for a PTR.
+This is enforced in cpe_ranges table.

 TODO
 ----